lhc0506/CodeMemo/README.md

 ---
 1. Memo will be deleted by clicking "deleteMemo" button in right mouse button menu.
 2. You can remove memo by clicking "X" button in memo in memoboard.
+3. Click a line where memo is saved.
+Open the Command Pallet(Press ctrl+shift+P).
+Type "deleteMemo" and then press Enter.
 ![deletememo](https://user-images.githubusercontent.com/79738187/158532941-39dba0b0-6e76-47c7-b08e-f18e6aa46b7c.gif)<br><br>

 ### Others